European shares rally after China calms yuan fall

 “The exchange rate in China is moving to a free float.
 There was too much hype over the word ‘devaluation’ and markets are realising that after 48 hours,” he said.

-European equities hit their lowest level in a month in the wake of China’s move to allow its currency to fall.
-But by Thursday there were signs the pace of decline was slowing after the central bank set a midpoint for the currency that was not as low as expected.
+European equities hit their lowest level in a month after China allowed its currency to fall.
+But there were signs the pace of decline was slowing after the central bank set a midpoint for the currency that was not as low as expected.

 Nestle reported worse-than-expected half-year sales, hurt by a recall of its Maggi noodles in India, though the Swiss food group’s shares rose 3.7 percent after it said it maintained its 2015 outlook.